asaritech/ukey1-jquery-sdk/README.md

 function authorizationEvent() {
   var options = {
     appId: UKEY1_APP_ID,
-    success: function (data) {
+    success: function (user, scope) {
-      // This callback is called when user is successfully authorized
+      // This callback is called when user is authenticated and your app is authorized

-      // Store `data` in localStorage or sessionStorage if you want
-      // And do whatever you want

-      var id = data.id;
+      var id = user.id;

-      var displayName = data.name.display;
-      var firstName = data.name.first_name;
-      var surname = data.name.surname;
-      var language = data.locale.language;
+      // Please note that everything excepts ID and mandatory fields may be empty if the user decides to not to grant you access to that field var firstName = user.firstname;
-      var country = data.locale.country;
+      var email = user.email;

-      var email = (data.email ? data.email : ''); // NOTE: may be empty if user don't wanna share their email with your app
-      var image = (data.thumbnail ? data.thumbnail.url : ''); // NOTE: may be empty if user don't wanna share their image with your app
+      console.log(user, scope);
     },
     finished: function (success) {
       // This callback is called everytime (even if request is successful or not)